virtual-labs/exp-concrete-slump-cone-iitd/experiment/aim.md

+### Aim of the experiment
-### To determine the workability of concrete by performing slump cone test as per IS:1199.
+To determine the workability of concrete by performing slump cone test as per IS:1199.